nucino/detective-agent-capstone/README.md

 - **PDF**: ReportLab
 - **Language**: Python 3.13

-## included sample screenshots of generated reports as well as screenshots for sample companies
+## Pleas check sample screenshots of generated reports as well as screenshots for sample companies also in the gallery of the project

 ## 👨‍💻 Author Nucino (Felipe Rodriguez)